YESAndy/Weijia-Cai/README.md

 Hi, I am Weijia Cai!

 I am currently a Master student majoring in Civil Engineering in Carnegie Mellon University.
-I am a member of Spatiotemporal Workflows and Resilient Management Laboratory (SWARM Lab) under the supervision of Dr. Pingbo Tang.
+I am a member of Spatiotemporal Workflows and Resilient Management Laboratory (SWARM Lab) under the supervision of Dr. Pingbo Tang, who is an associate professor in CMU.
 I completed my Bachelor in Geological Engineering in Jilin University, China.

-My research interests is Computer vision.
+My research interests is the automation of construction processing, computer vision and machine learning.
+I believe the rich multi-modal information generated from all phases of construction will enable researchers to explore a better way to automate workflow in civil engineering.

+Please feel free to contact me: weijiaca@andrew.cmu.edu

 ### Markdown